thaliaarchi/git-transform-repo/docs/design.md

 Printing to the console should be better controlled with verbosity levels and have more useful status information, redrawn with ANSI escape sequences.

+### Directly constructing git repos

+What about directly constructing a git repo, instead of emitting a fast-export stream for git fast-import?
+What parts of git does fast-import use, that are not its parsing?
+If the surface area is small, or replicable with libgit2, maybe I could have a more flexible library-driven import.

 ## Repo diffs

 I usually use filter-repo in an iterative process, refining the resulting repo,